-Almost six decades since the beginning of the space age, humanity is still like a person stuck indoors at home and just can’t get out.
+Six decades since the beginning of the space age, humanity is still like a person stuck indoors at home and just can’t get out.
 Several hundreds of astronauts emerged onto the porch, in low Earth orbit, and only about 30 were able to go out in the garden - the moon.
 Only 12 actually walked on its face.

-A few unmanned spacecraft were able to visit the neighboring houses, such as Mars, Venus, Jupiter and Saturn, and only five unmanned spacecraft traveled distances further down the road: two Voyager spacecraft launched in the late 1970s and are at the edge of the solar system, and the New Horizons spacecraft passed Pluto last year, hoping to reach the edge of the solar system at the end of the next decade.
+A few unmanned spacecraft were able to visit the neighboring houses, such as Mars, Venus, Jupiter and Saturn, and only five unmanned spacecraft traveled distances further down the road: two Voyager spacecraft launched in the late 1970s and are at the edge of the solar system, and the New Horizons spacecraft passed Pluto in 2015, hoping to reach the edge of the solar system at the end of the next decade.
 The other two are Pioneer-10 and 11, which are still travelling away from the sun but their instrumentation died out and contact with them was lost two decades ago.